 Reborn Kits and Clothing

 Newborning is the term used to describe the process of making one of these figures from a kit instead of turning an already made doll into a “reborn” one.
 Starter kits for this process generally come with faces and heads, limbs and eyelashes, paint brushes and pellets for weight, genesis heat set paints, cable ties, cloth bodies, nose drill bits, thinning shears, fake tears, cotton dipped applicators, cosmetic foam wedges and glue.
 Those are the materials that will be necessities.
-There are many more supplies that you may need.
+There are more supplies that you may also need.

-If you are making a figure in this fashion then you will more than likely take it apart and remove the factory paint and then apply a blue color wash to the inside of each of the vinyl parts for more realistic baby doll undertones for the skin.
+If you are making a figure in this fashion then you will more than likely take it apart and remove the factory paint and then apply a blue color wash to the inside of each of the vinyl parts for more realistic doll undertones for the skin.
 If it is to be awake then you will need to add eyes.

 The outer parts of the vinyl will need not just a few but dozens of layers of paint.
 If you are using the heat set paint then after each coat the doll will either need to be baked in the oven or blown by a heat gun in order for the specialized paint to dry.
 You should also drill the holes for the nose and manicure the nails.
 Then you will want to add the hair.